Kingston-kms/go-zilionixx/README.md

 # Zilionixx

-EVM-compatible chain secured by the Zilion consensus algorithm.
+EVM-compatible chain secured by the Lachesis consensus algorithm.

 ## Building the source

-Building `Zilionixx` requires both a Go (version 1.14 or later) and a C compiler.
+Building `zilionixx` requires both a Go (version 1.14 or later) and a C compiler.
 You can install them using your favourite package manager.
 Once the dependencies are installed, run

 ```shell